Homepage of Arthur de Jong

 Step 1: Installing nss-pam-ldapd

-Note that if your distribution comes with a packaged version of nss-pam-ldapd you should probably use that instead of compiling by hand.
+If your distribution comes with a packaged version of nss-pam-ldapd you should probably use that instead of compiling by hand.
 Compiling from source follows the usual procedure.
 You can pass --help to configure for more options.

 % ./configure